kuzudb/entity-resolved-kg-senzing-kuzu/README.md

 ## Graph visualization in Kùzu Explorer

-To visualize the graph in Kùzu using its browser-based UI, Kùzu Explorer, eun the following commands from this root directory where the `docker-compose.yml` file is:
+To visualize the graph in Kùzu using its browser-based UI, Kùzu Explorer, run the following commands from this root directory where the `docker-compose.yml` file is:

 ```bash